shahid3167/IoT_Enabled_Hybrid_ENN_DQN_Framework_For_Crop_Healthcare/README.md

 <p align="center">
 Fig. 11.
 A representation of the statistical analysis.

 <p align="center">
 <img src="https://github.com/shahid3167/IoT_Enabled_Hybrid_ENN_DQN_Framework_For_Crop_Healthcare/blob/main/Figures/Average-Analysis-BoxPlot.jpg" width="1000" height="600">
 <p align="center">
 Fig. 11.
 Box plot for validating statistical analysis.

+# Contact details
+## Dr. Shahid Hussain (shahid.hussain@atu.ie)
+### Affiliation:
+**Atlantic Technological University (ATU), Dublin Road, Galway, H91 T8NW, Ireland**

+#Copyright
 © 2025 **Atlantic Technological University, Ireland**.
 All rights reserved.
-This code is part of the paper titled "**An IoT-Enabled Hybrid Deep Q-Learning and Elman Neural Network Framework for Proactive Crop Healthcare in the Agriculture Sector**," which is currently under review in the **Internet of Things journal (Elsevier)**.
-Unauthorized use, reproduction, or distribution of this code without permission is prohibited.
+This code is part of the paper titled **An IoT-Enabled Hybrid Deep Q-Learning and Elman Neural Network Framework for Proactive Crop Healthcare in the Agriculture Sector**, which is currently under review in the **Internet of Things journal (Elsevier)**.
+This code is provided for educational purposes only.
+Any commercial use, reproduction, or distribution of this code without permission is prohibited.